 The spinal canal being placed in the centre of the vertebral column naturally follows the disposition of the vertebræ, and takes the position they are obliged to assume; when, therefore, the spine is curved temporarily or permanently, the canal must describe a circular turn corresponding to the curve, and this is the only difference in respect to position.
 If the curvature be formed during the growth of the body, the calibre of the spinal canal becomes contracted in size, or smaller in its continuation through the curved vertebræ than it is either above or below the excurvation.
 The canal very generally remains smooth and continuous, and its integrity is preserved, that is, the spinal canal is not rendered unequal or uneven by the edge or surface of any vertebra being protruded into the canal, so as to press on the medulla spinalis, but all the bones forming it are, in general, held firmly together in their proper and relative situations, agreeably to their new position or line of curve, and do not exhibit the slightest appearance of dislocation or subluxation.
 By such wonderful powers does the Creator protect and preserve vital parts.
-When the spinous processes are, however, much separated from each other, the posterior part of the spinal canal is sometimes not formed of, or protected by bone for a time, and the medulla spinalis is very close to the common integuments; in such cases, the interspinous ligaments become gradually converted into cartilage and bone, and an ossification, producing anchylosis of the spinous processes, ensues, which secures the medulla spinalis from pressure and injury.
-If the curvature occur during the growth of the body, as most commonly happens, the diseased action, or partial destruction of the bodies of the vertebræ, and the unnatural situation the spine is thrown into, in all probability, tend to diminish or arrest the growth of the diseased bones, and consequently of the part of the spinal canal passing through them, and its regularly diminished calibre bears the appearance of the growth having ceased before the canal had arrived at its proper dimensions.
-When the excurva-
+When the spinous processes are, however, much separated from each other, the posterior part of the spinal canal is sometimes not formed of,

 In Gibbo enim unam aliquam vertebram sublimem foràs eminere necesse est, eas verò quæ hinc et inde sunt minùs.
 Neque ea tamen a reliquis multum desilit, sed paulum, cum singulæ in universum cedant.
-Eam igitur ob causam etiam dorsalis medulla ejusmodi perversiones ubi in circulum, non in angulum pervertitur, facile tolerat. - Hippocrates, Sect.
+Eam igitur ob causam etiam dorsalis medulla ejusmodi perversiones ubi in circulum, non in angulum pervertitur, facile tolerat.-Hippocrates, Sect.
 23, de Articul.